kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 #### ClusterSet membership

-I have some set of clusters working together and need a way to uniquely identify them within the system that I use to track membership.
+I have some set of clusters working together and need a way to uniquely identify them within the system that I use to track membership, or determine if a given cluster is in a ClusterSet.

+#### Joining or moving between ClusterSets

+I want the ability to add a previously-isolated cluster to a ClusterSet, or to move a cluster from one ClusterSet to another and be aware of this change.

 #### Multi-Cluster Services